Handmade single-origin chocolate bar, in your choice of 1oz or 2oz sizes.

 stouts and porters, dark-roasted coffees, rye bread, chilis and stews

-cocoa beans, unrefined cane sugar* (origin: Paraguay), cocoa butter*
+cocoa beans, unrefined cane sugar* (origin: Americas), cocoa butter*